Sunil Chhetri: Mohun Bagan

-Chhetri began his professional football journey with Mohun Bagan of the National Football League after playing with City Football Club of New Delhi.
+Chhetri began his professional football journey with Mohun Bagan of the National Football League where he signed his first professional contract after a week trial.
 After his first season with the club, the 2002–03 season, Chhetri had scored four goals as Mohun Bagan finished in seventh place in the table.
 The next season, Chhetri scored only two goals.
 The first came against Sporting Goa while the second came against Indian Bank as Mohun Bagan once again finished in the bottom half of the table, in ninth place.
-Chhetri then once again scored only two goals during the 2004–05 season; this time Mohun Bagan finished eighth in the league and remained in the National Football League on goal difference.
+In 2004–05 season, He scored a hattrick against Tollygunge Agragami where he came as a substitute in a 4–0 win.; this time Mohun Bagan finished eighth in the league and remained in the National Football League on goal difference.

 JCT

 In 2005, Chhetri signed for JCT for the 2005–06 season.
 During that season, Chhetri scored three goals.
 He scored twice against Salgaocar before the third came against Sporting Goa, as JCT finished the season that year in sixth place.
 Meanwhile, in the Santosh Trophy, Chhetri scored two hat-tricks for Delhi in the group stages of the 61st Santosh Trophy against both Orissa and Railways.
 However, despite Chhetri's best efforts, Delhi were eliminated in the pre-quarter final round after losing 1–0 to Tamil Nadu in extra time.

 Then, during the 2006–07 season, Chhetri scored a total of twelve goals in the league for JCT as the club finished in second place, behind Dempo.
 Among his best games during that season were the matches against his former club Mohun Bagan and Dempo in which he scored braces in both matches as JCT won both games 2–0 and 3–2 respectively.

+He made his I-League debut on 26 November 2007 in an upset 2–1 victory over his former club Mohun Bagan.
 Then, during the very first season of the I-League, Chhetri scored seven goals as JCT finished the season in third place.
 His only brace that season came against Salgaocar during the final match of the season.
 Midway through that season though, in December 2007, Chhetri was awarded the AIFF Player of the Year award for 2007 for his excellent form and performances for his club and country.